OFFICIAL MONTH IN REVIEW

-The proposed increase was ₱6.3 million as a result of readjustments in the increase of salaries of enlisted men.
+The proposed increase was ₱6.8 million as a result of readjustments in the increase of enlisted men.

 President Garcia did not receive any callers today.
 He busied himself with important conferences with ranking government officials whom he summoned to Baguio.
-He also closeted himself in his private study, putting on the finishing touches to his speech before the opening session of the SEATO Seminar in Baguio tomorrow.
+He also closeted himself in his private study, putting on the finishing touches to his speech before the opening season of the SEATO seminar in Baguio tomorrow.

 The President was assisted in going over his speech by Minister Narciso G. Reyes.